saurabhrpi/Identify-Customer-Segments/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

+### Introduction

+In this project, I analyzed a dataset containing data on various customers' annual spending amounts (reported in monetary units) of diverse product categories for internal structure.
+One goal of this project is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
+Doing so would equip the distributor with insight into how to best structure their delivery service to meet the needs of each customer.

+### Data

+The dataset for this project can be found on the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wholesale+customers).
+For the purposes of this project, the features 'Channel' and 'Region' were excluded in the analysis — with focus instead on the six product categories recorded for customers.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: